The Box (2009 film): Filming

+The film was shot digitally using the Panavision Genesis camera, according to Kelly.
+Production concluded by February 2008.

 Music

 In December 2008, it was announced that Win Butler and Regine Chassagne of Canadian band Arcade Fire, and Owen Pallett provided an original score for the film.
 Butler, Chassagne, and Pallett helped Kelly during the editing process by advising his decisions.
 Butler, Chassagne, and Pallett had planned on releasing the soundtrack after Arcade Fire's third album release in August 2010, but as of 2023, the soundtrack is still unavailable.

 Release

 The film was first released in Australia on October 29, 2009.
 While it was originally scheduled to be released in the U.S. on October 30, 2009, on July 31, 2009, it was announced the release date would be delayed to November 6, 2009.

 The film opened with $7,571,417 in 2,635 theaters at an average of $2,873 per theater.
 It ranked number 6 at the box office coming in behind the newly released Disney's A Christmas Carol, The Men Who Stare at Goats, and The Fourth Kind.
 The film went on to gross $15,051,977 domestically and $32,924,206 worldwide.